MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 For the map, we used a custom shader that [stripped out standard Unity features like shadows and complex lighting](../develop/unity/performance-recommendations-for-unity.md#optimal-lighting-settings).
 The custom shader replaced these features with a simple, single sun lighting model, and a custom fog calculation.
 This simple pixel shader freed up GPU cycles.

-We got both the UI and the map to render at budget, so they didn't need any changes depending on the hardware.
+We got both the UI and the map to render at budget, so they didn't need any hardware-dependent changes.
 The weather visualization, especially the cloud rendering, was more challenging.

 ### Cloud data